eurise-network/technical-reference/policies/code-hosting.rst

 Backup
 ^^^^^^

-As GitHub is a commercial company, the service provided through GitHub is subject to change through corporate development.
+As GitHub is owned by Microsoft Corporation, a commercial company, the service provided through GitHub is subject to change through corporate development.
 It is highly recommended to set up an automated backup system, in order to ensure that a copy of all code and metadata (including issues, wikis etc.) exists.

 Features
 ^^^^^^^^

 Use the features provided by GitHub, such as issue labels, issue and pull-request templates etc.